All About Pediatric Gliomas (Low and High Grade)

 Optic pathway glioma – While these are low-grade tumors, the location of these tumors in the optic pathway can make it difficult to surgically remove the tumor without causing significant long-term side effects.
 These patients receive a combination of chemotherapy agents to treat their tumors.

-Unfortunately, sometimes the glioma grows back.
+Unfortunately, gliomas can recur after treatment.
 If the tumor recurs, the plan for treatment will be very customized, and will depend on where the new tumor is and how the child was treated initially.
 Some children who have recurrent glioma will receive high-dose chemotherapy followed by autologous stem cell transplant.
 Other children may receive treatment as part of a phase I clinical trial evaluating new chemotherapy options.
 (Learn more about current clinical trials).

 Fleming AJ, Chi SN.
 Brain Tumors in Children.
 Current Problems in Pediatrics and Adolescent Health Care.
 2012, 42:80-103.